Cauliflower Broccoli Bake

 Instructions

-• Wipe out the skillet, add 2 tablespoons olive oil, and heat over medium-high heat.
+• Sauté.
+Wipe out the skillet, add 2 tablespoons olive oil, and heat over medium-high heat.
 Add onions and cook for 2 to 3 minutes or until softened.

-• Stir in the minced garlic and continue to stir and cook for 1 minute.
+• Add the garlic and veggies.
+Stir in the minced garlic and continue to stir and cook for 1 minute.
 Add broccoli and cauliflower to the skillet.
 Season with salt and pepper and continue to cook for about 2 minutes, or until lightly golden.
+Remove from heat and transfer the vegetables to the baking dish; set aside.

-• Pour the cheese sauce over the broccoli and cauliflower; stir to combine.
+• Combine.
+Pour the cheese sauce over the broccoli and cauliflower; stir to combine.
 Sprinkle the remaining cheeses over the top.

-• Remove from oven and let stand 5 to 8 minutes, then serve.
+• Bake.
+Bake for 20 minutes or until lightly browned and bubbly.
+Remove from oven and let stand 5 to 8 minutes, then serve.

 Video